codekitchensd/2017-08-17-intro-to-openframeworks/README.md

 ## Why use openFrameworks?

 One of the biggest advantages of openFrameworks is its extremely active community.
 Because it is opensource, many people contribute to the openFrameworks code base.
-There are also many people contributing libraries (called 'addons' in the oF community) that extend oF's core capabilities.
-All addons are catalogued on ofxAddons.com](http://ofxaddons.com/categories) and cover a huge variety of topics.
+There are also many people contributing libraries (called 'addons') that extend oF's core capabilities.
+All addons are catalogued on [ofxAddons.com](http://ofxaddons.com/categories) and cover a huge variety of topics.
 Some addons are completely new code, while others wrap other useful libraries.
-Here's a sampling of the most popular:
+Here's a sampling of some of the most popular libraries:

 * [ofxFaceTracker](https://github.com/kylemcdonald/ofxFaceTracker) Requires ofxCv.
 Detects faces and tracks the positions, orientations, and scales of key facial features (eyes, nostrils, jaw, etc.)
 * [ofxDarknet](https://github.com/mrzl/ofxDarknet) A neural network addon for openFrameworks.
 Comes with pre-trained models and samples to try out fun neural network techniques.